 An overview map showing the location of the catchments in Ireland is provided on the back cover of this document.

 Lands should be declared on the applicant's current Basic Payment Scheme (BPS) application to be considered for the Programme.
+Leased or rented land must have been declared on the applicant's 2018 BPS application.

 Commonages